LAST UPDATED 3/2/2019

 1. Email the Booking Agent

 If you look in the “contact” section of your favorite artist’s facebook, website, soundcloud, etc. you should find an e-mail address under "Booking" or “North American Booking.”
 E-mail this person introducing yourself and saying that you are a student booker at Wesleyan University in Middletown, CT.
+Sometimes the artist is so lowkey that they only have their personal e-mail listed, so in that case just e-mail them.
 Make sure to specify "Wesleyan University in Connecticut," because “Wesleyan” could be any of the other Wesleyans — Ohio Wesleyan, Wesleyan College, etc. The location also can help the agent know if the band needs transportation and what kind.
-Explain that you want to bring the artist to Wesleyan, and ask his or her availability in for whatever time period you are looking at.
+Explain that you want to bring the artist to Wesleyan, and ask about their availability for whatever time period you are looking at.
 Explain that you can’t send an official offer to them without approval from the Concert Committee and ask for an estimate of the offer they’d need to make the show happen.
 They’ll probably email you with an astronomical figure, but don’t worry!
 Those numbers usually go down.

-DO NOT EVER ALLUDE TO BEING ABLE TO GIVE A BAND ANY CONCRETE OR OFFICIAL NUMBER UNTIL THE CONCERT COMMITTEE HAS EXPLICITLY TOLD YOU OTHERWISE.
-VERBAL CONTRACTS ARE LEGALLY BINDING IN THE STATE OF CONNECTICUT AND YOU CAN/WILL GET SUED IF YOU DEFAULT ON ONE.
+DO NOT ALLUDE TO BEING ABLE TO GIVE A BAND ANY CONCRETE OR OFFICIAL NUMBER UNTIL CONCERT COMMITTEE HAS EXPLICITLY GIVEN YOU THAT FIGURE TO PASS ALONG.
+VERBAL CONTRACTS ARE LEGALLY BINDING IN THE STATE OF CONNECTICUT, so just be careful with that.

 In order to submit a contract request, you must have a room/venue space reserved on EMS.
 This means you have to secure a venue and register the event before you can even begin to finalize arrangements with the artist.
-Bigger university venues such as Beckham and the Chapel are reserved through EMS (which is found in your e-portfolio under “Room Request”).
+All registered events on campus are reserved through EMS (which is found in your WesPortal under “Event Scheduling”) but if the space is student-run, you’ll need to additionally get the permission of the House Manager.
 We will get into how to register the event in the next step.

-Student-run spaces, like Music House or Middle House, usually require that you attend a house meeting to propose your event.
-If you would like to book a show through a program house, reach out to the house manager as soon as possible.
-If they approve of your event, the House Manager will okay your event when you register it.
+If you would like to book a show through a program house, reach out to the House Manager as soon as possible (List of all house managers).
+If they approve of your event, they’ll let you know and then okay your event when you register it.

-Yay you have a secured venue!
-Now make sure you register the event through Room Request (EMS).
-If you don't register the event, you cannot submit a contract request form.
-Even if you are booking a show without a contract (ie an all on-campus artists event,) PLEASE still register your event.
-If you don't, there is a significant chance that Public Safety will come through your show and shut it down.
+Yay you have the venue secured!
+Now make sure you register the event through Room Request (EMS) as soon as possible!!!
+The code you get when your registration gets confirmed is vital to the next few steps.
+Even if you are booking a show without a contract (i.e., a show with only student acts, or unpaid acts) PLEASE still register your event.
+If you don't, there is a significant chance that Public Safety will come thru and shut it down.
 Also, to ensure that your show does not end prematurely, register your event to the latest hour possible just in case you run later than you thought you would (it happens a lot).
 Sunday-Thursday = 11pm, and Friday-Saturday = 2am If it ends earlier than the time it is registered to, that's okay.

 Once registered, you will have the EMS number needed to complete the contract request form.

-Come to a CC meeting which happens on Sundays, in Usdan 104D (right outside of the WSA office) at 2pm.
+Come to a CC meeting on Thursdays, in Usdan 104D (right outside of the WSA office) any time from 5-7 pm.
 Knock on the door or wait in line.
-Concert Committee will hear your request and email you later that day with an offer to propose to the artist.
+Concert Committee will hear your request (tell them the artist, the date you’re looking at, how much the artist is asking for, and the space that you’ve booked) and email you later that day with an offer to propose to the artist.
+Then you’ll be an intermediary for a back-and-forth of competing offers, which hopefully doesn’t take too long.
 Once a number is agreed upon by both Concert Committee and your artist's booking agent, you'll move forward with creating a contract through the contract request form in OrgSync.
-We recommend doing this as soon as you settle on a concrete number for the show.
+We recommend submitting a contract request form only after you have secured funding for your event, confirmed your room reservation, and gathered the proper tax documentation from the artist or agency (W-9 usually).
+All three of these things are necessary to fill out the contract request form but trust us, it feels so good when you have all that stuff and you can just breeze through the form.

 8. Arrange for Sound Equipment